-This is the second in our series of monthly tips on how to get the most out of your ThriftyVac® products.
+This is the third in our monthly series of tips on getting the most out of your ThriftyVac® system.

 Regards, Tom Cannon